A note from Debe & Rick:

 When Georgia arrived, she was matted, dirty, and covered in ticks.
 She had cherry eye in both eyes, dental issues, and typical old-age problems.
 No one knew what the chance of her finding a forever home would be.
 After months of searching, an interested party all the way in Idaho decided she was the one.
 Because our rescue rarely adopts out of state, it was not an easy decision.
 Constant communication, video chat sessions, and the fact that the people were willing to drive thousands of miles to pick her up made it so much easier.
 Not only that, but it showed dedication and how serious they were.

-A note from the adoptive family:
+A note from Martha:

 " I can't believe it will soon be a year since London came into our family, truly we can not imagine our family without her.
 Adopting London from Kat's rescue was a positive experience from start to now.
 I believe London made such a wonderful transition into our family due to Kat's thoughtful consideration to finding a good fit for our 3 year old chihuahua mix, Rowsie and for us.
 Though London has retained her sweetness and her laid back temperament, we have witnessed her grow in confidence and self assurance.
 London has filled into herself as the months have gone by, she has learned what toys are for, she loves the beach, car travel, staying in hotels and exploring new places.
 And she and Rowsie have eased into a wonderful relationship: she is a perfect companion, playmate and big sister to her spoiled little brother Rowsie.
 The most surprising thing about adopting London is her air of gratefulness and joy in being loved and cared for by her human family.
 This, I have learned in talking with other people who have adopted is apparently a common trait among adopted dogs.
 But perhaps the greatest gift London gives us by her sweetness, air of gratitude and easy demonstrations of love is she reminds us to appreciate everything better every day. "